-MPA551 The Public Policy Implications of Wearable Technology
+MPA553 The Public Policy Implications of Wearable Technology & AI

 In many ways, wearable technology is nothing new.
-At the most fundamental levels, any clothing or gear that an individual or group wears is a form of technology.
-However, what makes wearable technology like smart watches or augmented reality displays new is their ubiquity in terms of what data they collect and how potentially they alter the physiology, perception, and cognition of users as much as they enhance individual and group capabilities.
-Like with most emerging technology, governments are no longer in leadership positions on this front and questions of social utility, regulation, and ethics are falling behind the rapid development, prototyping, and even fielding of these technologies with mixed surveillance and intervention capabilities spanning: cybersecure communications and networking, human-teaming with artificial intelligence and autonomous systems, simulation and training, and navigation and logistics.
-This on-line course examines the public policy gap on this topic and proposes a series of questions that policymakers should consider regarding this powerful technology.
-At the conclusion of the course, students should be equipped to recognize the potential contribution as well of risks of wearable technology and the policy implications of the fielding of such technology.
+At the most fundamental levels, any clothing or gear an individual or group wears is a form of technology.
+However, what makes wearable technology like smart watches, sensor-embedded uniforms and PPE, body-worn edge-AI, exoskeletons, or augmented reality displays new is their ubiquitous and expanding data collection, and potential to degrade or enhance user or group physiology, perception, cognition, and behavior.
+As with most emerging technology, governments no longer lead on questions of social utility, safety protocols, regulation, and ethics.
+Policymakers are falling behind the rapid development, prototyping, and deployment of these technologies which embody mixed surveillance, coordination, targeting, and intervention capabilities spanning: cybersecure communications and networking, human-autonomy teaming, simulation and training, navigation and logistics, and decision-making.
+This on-line course examines the public policy gap on this topic and proposes a series of questions policymakers need to consider regarding this powerful, AI-augmented, dual-use technology.
+At the conclusion of the course, students should be equipped to recognize the potential contributions and risks of wearable technology and edge-AI, and the policy implications of fielding such technology.